KatKmiotek/web_dev_classes/module-1/notes.md

 ## 1. Frontend of the Application

 **What is Frontend?**
 The frontend (also called "client-side") is everything users see and interact with in their web browser.
 Think of it as the "face" of a website or web application.
+Called UI - User Interface or GUI - Graphical User Interface

 **Key Characteristics:**
 - Runs in the user's web browser